PhD Defense

 Date:

-It has been a while since I made a blog post, mostly becase I have been working hard on my PhD Dissertation and practicing for my defense, which you can watch a practice run through of at this link.
 Since the last time I made a post I have defended my dissertation and I am now in the final stages of my work at Rensselaer.
 I have had an amazing time working at RPI with my mentor Chris R. Sims, as well as working in collaboration with the Reinforcement Learning research group at IBM, particularly with my mentor Tim Klinger.
 The next big step for me is starting my postdoctoral fellowship research position working with Coty Gonzalez at Carnegie Mellon in December of this year.

 So onto the dissertation defense itself.
 I had practiced the presentation around a dozen or so times in the leadup to the day of the defense, and I felt that I had I good handle on the flow of the presentation.
 One thing that was difficult, that I assume many PhD defense presenters find, is that discussing a 100 page dissertation in 45 minutes can be very challangeing.
 I was lucky partially in that I had given an approximately 30 minute presentation to the Cognitive Science department at RPI only a few weeks prior, as a part of a yearly requrement for graduate students in the department.